 About The Author

-With 25+ years in digital media and marketing, Daniel Travers is the visionary owner of San Diego’s Redideo Studio.
+With 20+ years in digital media and marketing, Daniel Travers is the visionary of Redideo Studio, a San Diego-based creative agency.
 His expertise spans digital marketing, website design, video production, social media, and creative services.

 Daniel’s collaborative work includes renowned brands such as iHeartMedia, Disney, Hyundai, KIA, and more.